 He said automated systems can’t determine whether a defamation is true or false and they are unable to detect the fair use of copyright material.
 “Given the potential cost to the service provider, the economically rational choice is to not host any controversial content and not be a platform for a whole swath of speech,” he said.
 “We have to make sure we have an open and inclusive Internet.”

-The UN's video recording of the session can be found at this link:
+The UN’s video recording of the session can be found on this site.

-The UN's official transcript of the workshop can be found at this link:
+The UN’s official transcript of the workshop can be found here.

 – Video recorded from a remote location, captured